juanlu-sanz/Genghis/README.md

 ####Who made this?

-The coding belongs to [@kadaki01], while the managing and organization was taken care of by [@pedmume] (without whom this project could have not been possible at all)
+The coding belongs to [@kadaki01], while the managing and organization was taken care of by [@pedmume],without whom this project could have not been possible at all.

+This project was created by the gradient group within the Telematics Engineering department of University Carlos III od Madrid

 ####Ok, the code works but, well, it's a little messy!